 - Be a doctoral student or candidate in marketing in good standing at an AACSB university.

 - Demonstrated research productivity (e.g., presented a conference paper, published a peer-reviewed paper).
-Doing such at an AMA conference or journal is plus.
+Doing so at an AMA conference or journal is plus.

 - Be a member of the American Marketing Association (AMA) at the time of application.